Backcountry Camping in Kananaskis

-This was the destination for my first backpacking trip, and I still remember tiredly climbing the headwall up to the lake.
+This was the destination for my first backpacking trip, and I still remember tiredly climbing up the headwall to the valley beyond.
 Three Isle Lake is an alpine lake surrounded by the mountains of the Continental Divide.
 Located 4km west from Forks, the trail steadily climbs past a waterfall and up a steep headwall with great views of the valley below.
 11km from the Interlakes Trailhead with 475m elevation gain the trail does have some steep sections, but it is well worth it.
 A bit more challenging, most folks can hike to the lake in a day.
 There are 16 sites split between two campgrounds, one at Three Isle Lake and the second at Three Isle Creek (both also acting as water sources).
 Outhouses, picnic tables and food storage is provided, but being a remote alpine valley, fires are not allowed.
 I recommend planning to stay a few days in the area as there are several easy scrambles up to nearby peaks, and day hikes over South Kananaskis Pass into British Columbia and Beatty Lake.
 A good destination for someone looking for a destination to stay and explore.
 8/10 (Moderate)

 Updated Sept 2021

 My absolute favorite campground in all of Kananaskis, it’s also one of most challenging one to reach.
 Established for mountaineers ascending the nearby Mount Joffre and Warrior Mountain, the unmaintained trail takes you through dense forests, up two steep headwalls (with some exposure), and a one small section of easy scrambling.
 Our trip to Aster Lake in 2013 and the challenges we faced is ultimately what inspired this blog.
 We returned on September 2021 and had a great time, finding it much easier (going in with substantially lighter packs helped a lot).
 A small but highly popular campground in the high alpine, it boasts one of the nicest views from an outhouse you’ll ever see.
 11km from the Upper Kananaskis Lakes Trailhead with 550m of elevation gain, navigation and routefinding skills are recommended, but not required.
-Several re-routes have made the trail much easier to follow up the first head wall Marlborough Creek.
+Several re-routes have made the trail much easier to follow up the first head wall and later Marlborough Creek (where we got lost on our first outing).
 5 spots are located next to Aster Creek (the water source) which book up quickly in the summer.
 Outhouses and food storage is provided, however there are no picnic tables, and fires are prohibited.
 Aster Lake is often the first night of the Northover Ridge loop which by some accounts is the most spectacular ridge walk in North America.
 For those unwilling to straddle the vertigo inducing Continental Divide, there are many options to explore the alpine in this high valley.
 10/10 (Difficult)

+Alberta Parks has been been refurbishing one campground a summer for the past few years, and this year it’s Elbow Lake.
 While still technically within Peter Lougheed Provincial Park, Elbow Pass and the lake beyond is an important access point into Elbow Sheep Wildland Provincial Park and its trails and campgrounds.
 The birthplace of the Big Elbow River, Elbow Lake is nestled between Mount Rae and Elpoca Mountain.
 Don’t be surprised if you see backcountry skiers packing in their gear to get some turns in on Rae Glacier year-round.
 An easy trail, the campground is only 1.5km (with 75m elevation gain) from the Elbow Pass Trailhead on Alberta Highway 40.
 15 spots are located right on the lake (which is the water source) with outhouses, picnic tables, and food storage lockers.
 As of October 2021, fires are no longer permitted and the fire pits have been removed.
 This is a great destination for young kids, or someone looking for a quick Friday night getaway.
 7/10 (very easy)

 Elbow Sheep Wildland Provincial Park

 Elbow Sheep Wildland Provincial Park extends from the end of Alberta Highway 66 on the east to Peter Lougheed Provincial Park on the west and covers the front ranges of the Elbow/ Sheep watershed.
-As a wildland provincial park, several activities are permitted which are normally restricted in regular provincial parks.
+As a Wildland Provincial Park, several activities are permitted which are normally restricted in regular provincial parks.
 For example, random camping (camping outside of campgrounds) is allowed in many areas, and depending on the wildlife management unit, you may encounter hunters at certain times of the year.

 I remember reading about the 2-3 night Elbow Loop as a young Scout in Gillian Dafern’s Kananaskis Country Trail Guide.
 In 2018 I finally had the opportunity to complete it over a nice September long weekend.
 If hiking counter-clockwise, the campground at Mt Romulus is normally your first night, an easy 12 km from the Little Elbow Trailhead at the end of Alberta Highway 66 (175m of elevation gain), the trail is multi-use so don’t be surprised to see mountain bikers or equestrians out for the day.
 If hiking clockwise, this campground would normally your 2nd or 3rd night, being 31km from the same trailhead, with 650m of elevation gain.
 There are 2 campgrounds at Mount Romulus, the first is a 10 site backpackers campground, with the second being a 10 site equestrian campground.
 Both have outhouses, picnic tables, food storage lockers, hitching rails, firepits and firewood.
 While normally visited as part of the Elbow Loop, there are many day hikes that lead up the Little Elbow Valley and it is possible to connect to the Evan Thomas valley and the Kananaskis Village beyond.
 A great loop to introduce someone to multi-night backpacking don’t be surprised to encounter hunters using this campground a base camp in the fall.
 7/10 (Easy)

 The campground at Tombstone sits at the metaphoric heart of Elbow Sheep Wildland Provincial Park with access from several directions.
 The easiest access is from the west, with the trail over Elbow Pass being 7.5km with 125m of elevation gain (same trail head as Elbow Lake listed above).
+Note: This trail will be closed in 2022 due to the work being done at Elbow Lake.
 Since the trailhead starts at a fairly high elevation, you’ll gain the treeline fairly quickly and enjoy great alpine meadows and views of the valley.
 Be sure to check out Edworthy Falls.
 From the north, the trail from Little Elbow Trailhead (via Mount Romulus) is 21km with 400m of elevation gain along a old forestry road that is maintained for fire crew access and campground maintenance.
 If following this route, be sure to check out the Tombstone Lakes on your way there.
 From the east, the trail from Little Elbow Trailhead (via Big Elbow) is 22km with 650m of elevation gain.
 Again this section is on old (but maintained) forestry access roads, making it popular with mountain bikers and equestrians.
 From the south, the Sheep River trail starting at Bluerock Campground at the end of Alberta Highway 546 is 21.5km with 450m of elevation gain.
 This last route is unmaintained and has a few unbridged creek crossings, so we generally don’t recommend this access route.
 Like Mount Romulus, there are two campgrounds at Tombstone, an 11 site campground for hikers and 4 for equestrians.
 Outhouses, food storage, picnic tables, firepits, firewood and hitching posts are provided.
 Typically the second night for those hiking the Elbow Loop, there are a multitude of day hikes in the area as well, including the beautiful Rae and Tombstone Lakes.
 The campground was completely reconstructed in 2019 and they did a great job.
 If coming in from the Elbow Lake route, Tombstone makes a great weekend adventure, you can easily hike in on a Friday night after work and spend Saturday exploring the area.
 7/10 (Easy)